Open-EMG/Multi-Souce-CDEM-Demo/README.md

 A Demo:   A Robust Engineering Framework of Cross-subject Gestrue Classification for Real-time Implementation based on High-density sEMG

 ## Brief Introduction
 We release a demo of our work.
 The work focuses on gesture classification based on high-density sEMG(HD-sEMG) in cross-subject and real-time scenario.
-Cross-subject means that we apply transfer learning(method: CDEM -- citing https://github.com/yuntaodu/CDEM -- Du Y, Chen Y, Cui F, et al. Cross-domain error minimization for unsupervised domain adaptation[C]//Database Systems for Advanced Applications: 26th International Conference, DASFAA 2021, Taipei, Taiwan, April 11–14, 2021, Proceedings, Part II 26.
-Springer International Publishing, 2021: 429-448.) to calibrate model on new users.
+Cross-subject means that we apply transfer learning(method: CDEM) to calibrate model on new users.
 Real-time means that we simulate getting data continuosly from EMG signal collecting device.
 See details in article: A Robust Engineering Framework of Cross-subject Gesture Classification for Real-time Implementation based on High-density sEMG.

+Source code of CDEM:        https://github.com/yuntaodu/CDEM Paper of CDEM:        Du Y, Chen Y, Cui F, et al. Cross-domain error minimization for unsupervised domain adaptation[C]//Database Systems for Advanced Applications: 26th International Conference, DASFAA 2021, Taipei, Taiwan, April 11–14, 2021, Proceedings, Part II 26.
+Springer International Publishing, 2021: 429-448.

 ## Files Description
 ### main.mlapp